KSTU

-KSTU went on the air in 1978 as the first modern independent station in Salt Lake City.
+KSTU went on the air in 1978 as the third attempt at an independent station in the Salt Lake City market.
+It was by far the most successful to date; it was the first independent in the market to last longer than two years.
 Broadcasting on channel 20, it was also the first commercial UHF outlet in the state.
 It was built by and named for Springfield Television, the Massachusetts-based firm that owned it.
 KSTU was sold to Adams Communications in 1984 and affiliated with Fox at its launch in 1986.

-While KSTU was starting on channel 20, a decade-long proceeding began to assign VHF channel 13 to Salt Lake City, which was made available in 1980.
+While KSTU was starting on channel 20, a decade-long proceeding began to assign VHF channel 13, which had been made available in Salt Lake City in 1980.
 Eight applicants submitted bids; Mountain West Television, a consortium of mostly local partners, emerged with the construction permit after buying out its competitors' interests.
-In what the partners later described as coerced action coordinated by their legal counsel and financial backers, the company bought KSTU instead of building and staffing its own station.
-As a result, KSTU and its programming moved to channel 13 in November 1987.
+In what the partners later described as coerced action coordinated by their legal counsel and financial backers, the company bought KSTU's intellectual property and moved it to channel 13 in November 1987 instead of building and staffing its own station.

-Between 1989 and 2007, KSTU was owned and operated by Fox.
-During this time, in 1991, the station began producing local newscasts, which subsequent owners would build on to give the station a large emphasis on news.
+Between 1989 and 2007, KSTU was a Fox owned-and-operated station.
+In 1991, the station began producing local newscasts, which Fox and subsequent owners would use as the foundation for an emphasis on news.
 After Fox spun off its smaller owned-and-operated stations in 2007, KSTU has been owned in succession by Local TV LLC, Tribune Media, and Scripps.
+KSTU broadcasts the Scripps-owned Ion Television as a subchannel.

 History

+What would become the Salt Lake City market had an ignominious history with independent television before KSTU.
+Two attempts to operate independent stations on the VHF band in the late 1950s and early 1960s both fell through.
+KLOR-TV signed on in 1958 from Provo.
+However, poor transmitter site selection hindered reception for many viewers in the Wasatch Front whose antennas were aimed at the Oquirrh Mountains.
+It signed off in 1960, having been placed in bankruptcy, and the license was sold to Brigham Young University for reactivation as KBYU-TV.
+At the other end of the Wasatch Front, in Ogden, KVOG-TV began on channel 9 in 1960 but was sold to the Ogden city school board in 1962 and converted to educational use as KOET, which ceased broadcasting in 1973.
+During KOET's life, the Federal Communications Commission (FCC) blocked an attempt by the school board to sell the station back to a buyer to be reverted to commercial use because of the effects such a reclassification would have on the development of UHF, then an agency priority, and on educational broadcasting in northern Utah.